Need to talk? Call 1800 882 436.

 • tiredness

-If you think your baby might have the herpes virus, don't wait to see if they get better — seek medical help.
-Tell medical staff if you or your partner carry the herpes virus.
+These signs also happen in many other health conditions, but if you think your baby might have HSV, don't wait to see if they get better — seek medical help.
+Let the medical staff know if you or your partner have ever been diagnosed with HSV, have a cold sore or genital herpes.

 If you are worried about your baby, see a doctor or midwife, or take them to the hospital.